stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points<br>**Prerequisites:** 4th Level Spells and Pact of the Talisman
-When the wearer of your talisman fails a defence check, they can roll an additional d20, potentially turning the check into a success.
-Additionally, indirect spell attacks agasinst the wearer of your talisman have -1d.
-This benefit can be used a number of times equal to your spellcasting attribute modifier, and all expended uses are restored when you finish a long rest.
+The wearer of your talisman has +1d to their defences vs indirect spell attacks.
+This benefit can be used a number of times equal to your spellcasting attribute modifier and all expended uses are restored when you finish a long rest.

 ### Relentless Hex

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 15 Character Points<br>**Prerequisites:** 4th Level Spells, [Hex]() spell or a warlock feature that curses
 Your curse creates a temporary bond between you and your target.
-Using 1 Action, you can magically teleport up to 30 feet to an unoccupied space you can see within 5 feet of the target cursed by your hex spell or by a warlock feature of yours, such as Hexblade’s Curse or Sign of Ill Omen.
+As an action, you can magically teleport up to 30 feet to an unoccupied space you can see within 5 feet of the target cursed by your hex spell, or by another warlock feature of yours, such as Hexblade’s Curse or Sign of Ill Omen.
 To teleport in this way, you must be able to see the cursed target.

 ### Sculptor of Flesh